sib-swiss/sib-tech-blog/_posts/2017-08-21-bioinformatics-with-spark.markdown

 {% endhighlight %}

 ## Big data file formats
-[Avro](https://avro.apache.org/) and [Parquet](https://parquet.apache.org/) are one of the most used file formats in the Big Data ecosystem.
+[Avro](https://avro.apache.org/) and [Parquet](https://parquet.apache.org/) are some of the most used file formats in the Big Data ecosystem.
 [Parquet](https://parquet.apache.org/) is a column storage format and is particularly interesting because:

 - It eliminates I/O for columns that are not part of query.